csv610/StoryAnalysis/README.md

-# Story Analysis with AI
+# Story Analysis

-A comprehensive framework for analyzing literary works using AI-powered tools.
-This project provides utilities to generate summaries, extract morals, provide critiques, and perform deep structural analysis of any story collection.
+A tool for analyzing stories using language models.
+This project provides utilities to generate summaries, extract morals, provide critiques, and analyze story structure using any LLM via LiteLLM.

 ## Features

 - **Story Collection Management**: Organize and analyze multiple stories
-- **AI-Powered Analysis**: Use any LLM via LiteLLM to analyze stories
+- **LLM-Based Analysis**: Use any LLM to analyze stories
-  - **Summaries**: Generate concise summaries
+  - **Summaries**: Generate summaries
-  - **Moral Extraction**: Identify thematic lessons and meanings
+  - **Moral Extraction**: Identify themes and lessons
-  - **Critique**: Receive balanced literary criticism with strengths/weaknesses
+  - **Critique**: Generate literary criticism with strengths and weaknesses
-  - **Deep Analysis**: Explore themes, symbolism, narrative structure, and social context
+  - **Analysis**: Extract themes, symbolism, narrative structure, and social context
-- **Word Count Utility**: Quickly analyze story lengths across the collection
+- **Word Count Utility**: Count words across story files
-- **Flexible LLM Support**: Works with GPT-4, Claude, Gemini, and other LiteLLM-compatible models
+- **LLM Support**: Compatible with GPT-4, Claude, Gemini, and other LiteLLM-supported models

 ## Project Structure